ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 12. You now have your Client ID and Client Secret.
 Save them in a secure place, we will be using these later!
 13. Click "Library" from the left side menu, and use the search bar and type in "Gmail API".
 Click on it and then hit "Enable"

-# Getting your Access and Refresh Tokens
+# Gmail API Access and Refresh Tokens

 1.